Bullingdon Club: Photographs of club members

-A number of the Club's annual photographs have emerged over the years, with each giving insight into its past members.
+A number of the club's annual photographs have emerged over the years, with each giving insight into its past members.

 A photograph taken in 1987 depicting David Cameron and Boris Johnson among other members of the club, including Jonathan Ford of the Financial Times, and retail CEO Sebastian James is the best-known example.
 In an interview with the BBC's Andrew Marr, David Cameron said that the photograph was an embarrassment.
 BBC Two's Newsnight commissioned a painting to recreate the photograph because the photographers who own the copyright objected to its being published on commercial grounds.

 A photograph taken in 1988, also depicting the future British Prime Minister David Cameron, this time as Club President and standing in the centre of the group, later emerged.
 It was found by the student newspaper, VERSA, among over a dozen other photographs of the club dated between 1950 and 2010 hanging on the wall of the tailor that is believed to have made the members' suits, and led to a number of other past members being identified.
 Gillman and Soame, the photographers who own the copyright to the image, withdrew permission for it to be reproduced.
 VERSA, which discovered the photographs, commissioned sketches to reproduce the scenes depicted in them.

-A photograph of the club taken in 1992 depicted George Osborne, Nathaniel Philip Rothschild, David Cameron's cousin Harry Mount and Ocado founder Jason Gissing.
+A photograph of the club taken in 1992 depicted George Osborne, Nathaniel Rothschild, David Cameron's cousin Harry Mount and Ocado founder Jason Gissing.

 In 2013, a new photograph emerged of club members flying by private jet to a hunting expedition in South Africa.
-The photograph is believed to have been taken the previous year.
-Pictured in the photograph are Michael Marks, Cassius Nicholas Green, Timothy Aldersly, Charles Clegg and George Farmer – the son of the former treasurer of the Conservative Party, Michael Farmer, Baron Farmer.
+Pictured in the photograph are Michael Marks, Cassius Clay, Nicholas Green, Timothy Aldersly, Charles Clegg and George Farmer – the son of the former treasurer of the Conservative Party Michael Farmer, Baron Farmer.